Updated September 30, 2022.

 I faced this problem with the Tudor Rose.
-As you can see the unstitched canvas had an outline.
-That’s fine but I wanted my stitched piece to fit inside a Stirling box and the circle was just too small.
+As you can see in the picture below, the unstitched canvas had an outline.
+That’s fine but I wanted my stitched piece to fit inside a Lee box and the circle was just too small.

 I turned the bug, the outline, into a feature by stitching it in shiny metallic.
 This accented that smaller circle, creating an inner border enclosing the rose and giving me an opportunity to use more stitches (which I didn’t use).

 You can turn the bugs in your canvas into features.
-First decide how they could be incorporated into the lager design.
-If you want them to disappear entirely you must pick a stitch and thread that will cover completely and thickly.
+First, decide how they could be incorporated into the larger design.
+If you want them to disappear entirely, you must pick a stitch and thread that will cover completely and thickly.
 You will probably have to test this going over the darkest color to cover.

 If you are accenting the bug, as I did, pick a thread and stitch that will cover completely but also be sure your choice creates a strong contrast to the surrounding areas, otherwise it looks like a bad cover-up instead of something that was planned from the beginning.